trofi/trofi.github.io.gen/posts/302-Ofast-and-ffast-math-non-local-effects.md

 on `i386` documented at <https://gcc.gnu.org/wiki/x87note>.

-Floating point encoding is straightforward, but is full of corner cases: normalized, denormalized, zeros, infinities and `NaN`s.
+Floating point encoding is straightforward, but is full of corner cases: normalized, denormalized, zeros, infinities and `NaN`.
 Handling all the cases requires extra work from the programmer and the CPU.

 `MXCSR_DAZ` and `MXCSR_FTZ` status bits allow CPU to treat most